Johannes253/Contract/README.md

 3. Expected level of communication with other team members:
 	-Reach out if you are having a problem. (missing a meeting or having trouble with project)
 4. Expected level of commitment to team decisions and tasks.
-	-If we agreee to something as a group and it is possible fulfil do your end.
+	-If we agree to something as a group and it is possible fulfil do your end.
 Ask for help, communicate

 E. Consequences of breach of contract:
 1. We will be using peer evaluation at the end of the semester.